winedarksea/AutoTS/extended_tutorial.md

 #### You can tailor the process in a few ways...
 The simplest thing is to increase the number of generations `max_generations=15`.
 Each generation tries new models, taking additional time but improving the accuracy.
 The nature of genetic algorithms, however, means there is no consistent improvement for each generation, and large number of generations will often only result in minimal performance gains.

-Another approach that may improve accuracy is to set `ensemble=True`.
-As this means storing and processing the result of every model, this takes much more time and memory, and *is not recommended with more than a few generations*.
+Another approach that may improve accuracy is to set `ensemble='all'`.
+As this means storing and processing the result of every model, this takes more time and memory.

 A handy parameter for when your data is expected to always be 0 or greater (such as unit sales) is to set `no_negatives=True`.
 This forces forecasts to be greater than or equal to 0.
+A similar function is `constraint=2.0`.
+What this does is prevent the forecast from leaving historic bounds set by the training data.
+In this example, the forecasts would not be allowed to go above `max(training data) + 2.0 * st.dev(training data)`, as well as the reverse on the minimum side.
+A constraint of 0 would constrain forecasts to historical mins and maxes.

 Another convenience function is `drop_most_recent=1` specifing the number of most recent periods to drop.
 This can be handy with monthly data, where often the most recent month is incomplete.
-`drop_data_older_than_periods` provides similar functionality but drops the oldest data.
+`drop_data_older_than_periods` provides similar functionality but drops the oldest data to speed up the process on large datasets.
+`remove_leading_zeroes=True` is useful for data where leading zeroes represent a process which has not yet started.

 When working with many time series, it can be helpful to take advantage of `subset=100`.
 Subset specifies the interger number of time series to test models on, and can be useful with many related time series (1000's of customer's sales).
 Usually the best model on a 100 related time series is very close to that tested on many thousands (or more) of series.
-This speeds up the model process in these cases.
+This speeds up the model process in these cases, but does not work with `horizontal` ensemble types.

 Subset takes advantage of weighting, more highly-weighted series are more likely to be selected.
 Weighting is used with multiple time series to tell the evaluator which series are most important.
 Series weights are assumed to all be equal to 1, values need only be passed in when a value other than 1 is desired.
 Note for weighting, larger weights = more important.